can you sleep in the bathtub?

 When you sleep, every part of your body changes noticeably—your heart rate and breathing slow down, reaching their slowest pace during stage 3.

 Your muscles relax, and your body’s energy expenditure drops noticeably, as does your core temperature.
-Your brain activity changes as you sleep, and your conscious awareness of the world around you drops.
+Your brain activity changes as you sleep, and your awareness of the world around you drops.

 This is strongest in stage 3, which poses the most risk of drowning if you sleep in the tub.